eslint/eslint/docs/rules/comma-style.md

 This is the default setting for this rule.
 This option requires that the comma be placed after and be in the same line as the variable declaration, object property and array element.

-While using this setting, the following patterns are considered warnings:
+While using this setting, the following patterns are considered problems:

 ```js
 /*eslint comma-style: [2, "last"]*/